openSauce0451/BetterNetworkTilesLibreFork/README.md

 - Only if you are using Shizuku:
   - You must start the Shizuku server each time the device is booted.
 Follow the instructions in the Shizuku application.
   - There is a persistent notification to allow a foreground service to start, so Shizuku can detect the process without having to manually open the 'Better Network Tiles' application.
 You can just hide this notification without any issue.
-- Edit your quicksettings layout, drag your desired tile to the top and remove the original internet tile.
+- Edit your quick settings layout, drag your desired tile to the top and remove the original internet tile.
 If you are on Android 13 or higher, you can also add them using the shortcut buttons within the app.
-- Enjoy easier switching between mobile data and WiFi with just a single tap!
+- Enjoy using the new tiles!

 ## Contribute
 Feel free to check out the source code and create an issue or pull request if you want to see more features added.